chrisburnell/chrisburnell.com/src/pages/privacy.md

 ---
 title: Privacy
-lede: Your right to privacy on this website.
+description: Your right to privacy on this website.
 ads: false
 monetization: false
 ---